open-pioneer/trails-starter/docs/reference/Theming.md

 # Theming

-The open pioneer trails apps use Chakra UI as React can be used to create UI Components.
+When developing Open Pioneer Trails applications [React](https://reactjs.org/) can be used to create UI components.
 However, we can also use pre-defined components from the Chakra UI framework which might be the usual approach.
 Chakra UI comes with a theming mechanism that is re-used in tails to provide a theming mechanism.